2000 Summer Paralympics: Overlay time

-The solution for the changes of marks was simple due the low budget used.That brands thar could be not replaced were covered with stickers in which the SOCOG and IOC brands were covered by the SPOC and IPC brands, lowering costs.
-Another plan was relocating the elements who were in good conditions to be used in another areas.
+The solution for the changes of marks was simple due to the low budget used.
+That brands that could be not replaced were covered with stickers in which the SOCOG and IOC brands were covered by the SPOC and IPC brands, lowering costs.
+Another plan was relocating the elements that were in good condition to be used to other areas.
 For this action, a list of priority locations was created, based on the profile of each sport and also on their maintenance costs.
 On average, each received AUD$5.000, with the most expensive amount invested in the Olympic Stadium being AUD$80,000.
-The original values were downsized due of the reusing of most of the visual aspects of the Olympic Games, which were mostly made of recycled fabrics, cardboards and another flexible materials.
+The original values were downsized due to the reusing of most of the visual aspects of the Olympic Games, which were mostly made of recycled fabrics, cardboard and other flexible materials.
 Soon after adjustments, the final requirements were made in some specific and common festive areas, who were made after the execution of Olympic conversion and the technical-operational requirements, they were handed over to the respective operational managers.
 The planning also managed to produce results in the 5 venues outside the Sydney Olympic Park that managed to fully maintain the visual elements of the Olympic Games and also received others that came from other locations and that in some cases there was a need to cover Olympic symbols and change the brands.
 However, the Olympic Park became a problem during the event conversion period.
 In order for their Paralympic mode to be implemented and executed a last moment.
-Nearly 2/3 of the plates and identification signs were removed in its conversion in an intention to facilitate the operations during the Paralympics.Due to this discard, new materials had to be printed or created.
+Nearly 2/3 of the plates and identification signs were removed in its conversion in an intention to facilitate the operations during the Paralympics.
+Due to this discard, new materials had to be printed or created.